circleci/circleci-docs/jekyll/_cci2/adv-config.md

 - Using a "setup" job at the _start_ of a workflow can be helpful to do some preflight checks and popular a workspace for all the following jobs.
 - Move the quickest jobs up to the start of your workflows.
-For example, lint or syntax checking should happen before longer-running, more computational expensive jobs.
+For example, lint or syntax checking should happen before longer-running, more computationally expensive jobs.